 My publications range from the academic to the popular.
 The ideal is to mix academic respectability with accessibility.
 I try not to be dull.
 The Cable, about laying the first transatlantic telegraph, is now in its third edition.
 Paperbacks on the townscapes of Darlington and Sunderland, issued under the venerable banner of the Victoria County History during my days as Durham county editor, were well-received by reviewers and by local people.

 And then I became more engaged with community history, working with volunteers, talking to and supporting people with serious historical interests who are not academics.
-My involvement with the Yorkshire Archaeological and Historical Society has grown.
-Five years ago I became co-editor of the society’s journal.
-Now, somehow, I find myself YAHS president.
-The society publishes a lot, and so I’m drawn into thinking about the new shape of publishing, about social media, and the opportunities websites can give.
+My involvement with the Yorkshire Archaeological and Historical Society grew.
+From 2011, I was co-editor of the society’s journal, and then from 2015 until 2019 YAHS president.
+This has drawn me into thinking about the new shape of publishing, about social media, and the opportunities websites can give.